dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Tests**

 This is part of postman and not a requirement to create an environment via an API call.
 You can use Tests in Postman to execute JavaScript after a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/test-scripts/)
-In our case the script parses the JSON reponse body for the ID and API token of our new environment and sets them as environment variables envID and envTokenManagementToken so we can use them
+In our case the script parses the JSON reponse body for the ID and API token of our new environment and sets them as environment variables envID and envTokenManagementToken so we can use them in our later requests.

 **Executing the request**
 1. Open the Create Environment request.